 Jennifer Webster was born in Chicago Illinois and spent most of her life living in the city and suburbs and Chicago.
 She considers her formative experiences of traveling out west, camping and exploring the mountains, canyons and desert, then returning to the lush Midwest as influential to her visions as an artist.
 This conflicting, super-imposition of vastly different landscapes, of the exterior and natural world as well as her interior psychological world, remains a central guiding force in her work.

-Cumulatively these elements evoke a magical realism that work with and against each other to evoke patterns in human nature, life-cycles, psycho-logical/emotional states, memory and the creative process.
+Cumulatively these elements evoke a magical realism that work together and against each other to evoke patterns in human nature, life-cycles, psycho-logical/emotional states, memory and the creative process.
 They are both literal and figural “interiors” having psychological, social, metaphysical, and spiritual layers.
-Images and painting qualities are superimposed, and often conflict.
+Images and painting qualities collide, and often conflict.
 Distinctions are blurred between the natural plant and animal world, the manufactured and designed/architectural world, and the accidental.
 An untethered-ness, a sense of being unmoored in the inter-twining, folding, and undulating imagery speaks to the condition of our time.

 Jennifer sees her work as a part of the collective consciousness, one of many Janus heads gazing back to the past, nodding to her art-historical ancestors, and pulling them with her into the present moment, creating new meaning, new ways of seeing.
 Focused very much on the present while working, her brush is her arrow, pointing the way to a new paradigm of the future.